unknowncz/cardgame/Readme.md

 ## !shuffle ##

-Shuffles the deck of cards regardless wether it was already shuffled or not.¨
+Shuffles the deck of cards regardless wether it was already shuffled or not.

 Usage: !shuffle